Chemical hazards and ozone protection

 In 1984 a ‘hole’ was discovered in the ozone layer of the atmosphere above Antarctica.
 The ozone layer sits 10-50 kilometres above the earth, and absorbs most of the harmful ultraviolet-B (UV-B) radiation from the sun.

 Scientists realised that if the hole continued to grow, the earth could be facing a major environmental disaster that could threaten a wide range of life forms.
 After urgent further research, negotiations began on an international effort to halt the depletion of the ozone.
 By 1985, 196 countries had signed the Vienna Convention and then two years later, its Montreal Protocol.
-This effort has led to a massive reduction in the use of ozone depleting chemicals, including the harmful CFCs.
+This effort has led to a massive reduction in the use of ozone depleting chemicals, including the harmful chloroflourocarbons or CFCs.
 Recent research suggests the ozone hole is slowly recovering.